Genereux-akotenou/MSL-Location-Mention-Recognition/README.md

 ## Microsoft Learn Location Mention Recognition Challenge
+The objective of this challenge is to encourage the development of systems for Location Mention Recognition (LMR) from microblogging posts during emergencies.

+## DF
 We have 19 events.
 Detailed statistics and the dataset are available at: [IDRISI Repository](https://github.com/rsuwaileh/IDRISI/tree/main/LMR).

 The data for every event has been split into training, development, and test sets.
 These are available in the GitHub repository.